simonredfern/SimonSaysSeeq/README.md

 * Betweener                 - Works but currently the tool chain is broken so I can't compile

-* Bela Salt                 - Just starting to work.
+* Bela Salt                 - Works and Work in Progress!

 ## Simon Says Gray Code Seeq on 1010Music Euroshield